About Hiking in Romania

 [Small Group or Private Journey].

-Our Hiking in Romania adventure offers 9 days packed full of walking, sightseeing and experiencing the picturesque mountain scenery of Transylvania and beyond (Moldavia).
-Romanian food and folklore is also included throughout such as a visit to the Rhein Cellars in Sinaia, a traditional shepherd's house for cheese in the hills near Piatra Neamt, delicious picnic lunches on most days and a special farewell dinner on the last night.
+This Hiking in Romania adventure offers 9 days packed full of walking, sightseeing and experiencing the picturesque mountain scenery of Transylvania and beyond (Moldavia).
+Romanian food and folklore is also included throughout, examples include the Rhein Cellars in Azuga, a traditional shepherd's house for cheese in the hills near Piatra Neamt, delicious picnic lunches on most days and a special farewell dinner on the last night.

 Romania is one of the most unexplored parts of Europe, tucked away in a remote corner where few visit and about which fewer still have much knowledge beyond the connection with the myth of Dracula.
 Much of Romania is virtually untouched countryside and follows a way of life that has long been extinguished, or at the very least dimished into very small pockets, elsewhere in Europe; the centuries old folklore and traditions still thrive in its picturesque villages.